OctopusDeploy/blog/blog/2025-05/new-leadership-code/index.md

 Enter: the Leadership CODE.

-Octopus was founded with a philosophy of creating a working environment where employees can [do the best work of their](https://octopus.com/company/careers) lives, and our leaders are key in maintaining and strengthening this culture in the face of our growth and development.
+Octopus was founded with a philosophy of creating a working environment where employees can [do the best work of their lives](https://octopus.com/company/careers), and our leaders are key in maintaining and strengthening this culture in the face of our growth and development.
 As time went by, we understood we were missing a framework to help them do that, so we put our heads together to come up with our new Leadership CODE.
-The process of its creation was much more meaningful than I had expected, so we are excited to share its story with you.
+The process of its creation was much more meaningful than I had expected, so we're excited to share its story with you.

 ## The Leadership CODE concept

-There are countless leadership behaviors and skills out there—just like with values, none are inherently wrong.
+There are countless leadership behaviors and skills out there, and just like with values, none are inherently wrong.
 But part of leading well is knowing how to focus.
-As we grow and evolve as a company, we recognized the need to align on the *core* leadership principles that matter most right now—at this particular stage in our journey.
+As we grow and evolve as a company, we recognize the need to align on the *core* leadership principles that matter most right now, at this particular stage in our journey.

 That’s what inspired the Leadership CODE.
 Our idea was to create a simple, concrete, and actionable guide to help leaders at Octopus balance delivering on ambitious goals while staying deeply committed to their people and to our values.

 The CODE isn’t meant to capture every great leadership trait—it’s a purposeful selection of the principles we believe leaders should **embrace and model today**, to help us scale thoughtfully, collaborate effectively, and stay true to what makes Octopus special.